Tyrn/wei/the-insider-en.typ

 insurance company  director.
 It  was  robbed  yesterday.
 They  took  twenty million dinars in cash."

-     Bemish was surprised - newspapers published nothing about the robbery.
+     Bemish was surprised---newspapers published nothing about the robbery.

      "Why did they have so much money in cash?"
 Bemish inquired.

      "That's exactly the problem," Shavash sighed.
-"That's the question, who is the company going to pay such a sum of money to - on a holiday evening?"
+"That's the question, who is the company going to pay such a sum of money to---on a holiday evening?"

      He paused.